Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: The limit, regime (iii) : Multiple Gaussian compartments

 \nin In this Section, we assume that the $t\to\infty$ regime {\bf (iii)} has been practically achieved, and neglect the time-dependent power-law ``tails" describing the approach of the diffusion coefficient to its tortuosity limit, discussed in Section~\ref{sec:Dt}. \footnote{ Mathematically speaking, a power-law approach, being scale-invariant, means that the $t\to\infty$ regime is never fully achieved --- there is no time scale that tells us where we can neglect the residual non-Gaussian effects in each compartment.
 However, practically, their detection limit is set by a finite SNR.}

 Full coarse-graining in the intra-neurite space then leads to the most anisotropic Gaussian compartment possible --- the so-called ``stick" compartment --- first introduced by Kroenke \etal \cite{Kroenke2004} and Jespersen \etal \cite{Jespersen2007} in 2004--2007.
 Its main features are: {\bf \arabic{enumi}} \begin{enumerate} \item A stick is a cylinder whose radius $r$ is negligible compared with the ``free" diffusion length $\sim \sqrt{D_0 t}$ at given $t$.
-Equivalently, the transverse diffusion coefficient $D_a^\perp \simeq r^2/4t \sim 0.01\, \units{\mu m^2/ms}$ for typical $t\sim 100\,$ms is negligible compared to $D_0 \approx 2.4\,\units{\mu m^2/ms}$, \footnote{See footnote \ref{foot:D0} in Section~\ref{sec:Dt}} and hence can be set to zero, $D_a^\perp \to 0$.
+Equivalently, the transverse diffusion coefficient \newe inside neurites \keep $D_a^\perp \simeq r^2/4t \sim 0.01\, \units{\mu m^2/ms}$ for typical $t\sim 100\,$ms is negligible compared to $D_0 \approx 2.4\,\units{\mu m^2/ms}$, \footnote{See footnote \ref{foot:D0} in Section~\ref{sec:Dt}} and hence can be set to zero, $D_a^\perp \to 0$.
 In other words, the measurement is insensitive to neurite radii (cf.\ discussion in Sec.~\ref{sec:long-t-app}). \item The longitudinal diffusion inside a neurite becomes Gaussian, with the macroscopic (tortuosity) asymptote $\Da$.
 Of course, $\Da$, being the effective coarse-grained parameter, can be notably reduced relatively to the intrinsic axoplasmic diffusion coefficient $D_0$, cf.\ Section~\ref{sec:Dt}.
 The parameter $\Da$ takes into account all restrictions, such as varicosities (beads) and undulations, along the (average) neurite direction.
-Hence, it can have important biophysical and diagnostic value in the cases when the structure along neurites changes, e.g. in acute stroke \cite{zhang-murphy-2005,li-murphy-2008} and in Alzheimer's disease \cite{beads-alz}. \item Exchange between intra- and extra-neurite water can be neglected, at least at the time scales $t$ used in clinical dMRI.
-Measuring exchange times {\it in vivo} is very difficult, making this assumption hard to validate.
-The consensus so far has been that this assumption holds for WM tracts, especially with highly myelinated axons.
-At which $t$ this assumption might break for dendrites in GM is still unclear.
-Hence, the model of sticks has been mostly applied to WM, where sticks represent axons (and possibly some glial cell processes).
-Recent study \cite{Lampinen2016} supports the presence of two compartments in the healthy brain with the exchange time of about a second, which is indeed negligible on the clinical $t\sim 100\,$ms time scale. \end{enumerate}
+Hence, it can have important biophysical and diagnostic value in the cases when the structure along neurites changes, e.g., in acute stroke \cite{zhang-murphy-2005,li-murphy-2008,Baron2015} and in Alzheimer's disease \cite{beads-alz}. \item Exchange between intra- and extra-neurite water can be neglected, at least at the time scales $t$ used in clinical dMRI. \mpar{edited this paragraph; red text added; R1.6} Measuring exchange times {\it in vivo} is very difficult, making this assumption hard to validate.
+The consensus so far has been that this assumption holds for WM tracts, where sticks represent (myelinated) axons (and possibly some glial processes). \news The filter-exchange study in \keep \cite{Lampinen2016} supports the presence of two compartments in healthy brain WM with the exchange time of about $1\,$s, consistent with assuming negligible exchange on the clinical $t\sim 100\,$ms time scale.
+At which $t$ this assumption might break for glial cells, dendrites in GM, or for unmyelinated axons, is a subject of investigation. \new It was hypothesized \cite{Badaut2011} that transcytolemmal water exchange in astrocytes is fast, since inhibition of aquaporin-4 significantly reduced the diffusion coefficient already for $t < 25\,$ms, without modifying tissue histology.
+However, recent work \cite{Yang2017} of measuring $T_1$ in the presence of fast extra-cellular flow for cultures of astrocytes and neurons grown on beads puts the intracellular residence time around $570$ and $750\,$ms, correspondingly.
+Likewise, MR relaxation measurement \cite{Bai2018} in the live rat brain organotypic cortical cultures yields the net cellular water efflux rate $2.02\,\units{s^{-1}}$, with a significant fraction ($\sim 34-45$\%) of this exchange rate attributed to {\it active} transcytolemmal exchange related to the Na$^+$-K$^+$-ATPase activity. \keep \end{enumerate}